BranchMetrics/branch-roku-sdk/README.md

 That's it!
 Now Roku session count tracking should function, and you'll start to see Roku installs and opens tracked on the Branch Dashboard!

-### Providing info for attribution, deep linking

-#### Sending up deep link data
+## Deep Linking and Attribution (required)

 There are two primary ways in which links can trigger the Roku app to respond.
-Here are curls that indicate the format of these links:
+Here are curls that indicate the format of these links, which you can modify and use for testing:

 1. `/launch/{channel}`
 ```